Beardless-sheik/Alicks-Portfolio/README.md

 Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](../../issues/) or create any!

+##Acknowledgements

+- The beautiful template is from the Microverse team that can be found on [Figma here](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=23%3A10).

 ## Show your support